ReeceHarding/tb2/public/data/timeback-whitepaper.md

 # Welcome to the Future of Education
 ## Transforming Classrooms & Unlocking Potential with AI-Powered Mastery Learning

-Discover a revolutionary learning model where students learn 2x in just 2 hours a day while absolutely loving school.
+Discover a revolutionary learning model where students learn 2x the material in just 2 hours a day (≈6x faster learning rate) while absolutely loving school.
 See how they excel academically while getting the gift of time for life skills, holistic development, and personal growth.
 Explore the science, implementation, and extraordinary outcomes of TimeBack, with data from Alpha School.

 ---